Symmetry for Class 4

 Imagine folding a piece of paper in half.
 If both sides match perfectly, that is symmetry!
 The line where you fold it is called the ‘line of symmetry’.

-This figure shows the lines of symmetry of a leaf, an apple and a butterfly.
+This figure shows the lines of symmetry of a leaf, a butterfly and a ladybug.

 cmo-symmetry-c4-2